sheadawson/silverstripe-bash-deploy/README.md

 * This script should be installed on the same server running your website
 * You create config files for your deployable sites/branches
-* You run command: $ deploy nameofsite branch
+* You run command: $ deploy nameofconfigfile
 * Repository is cloned/updated in temporary directory
 * Composer installs dependencies
 * Rsync syncs files with target directory